Runes: Origins

 The formation of the Elder Futhark was complete by the early 5th century, with the Kylver Stone being the first evidence of the futhark ordering as well as of the p rune.

 Specifically, the Rhaetic alphabet of Bolzano is often advanced as a candidate for the origin of the runes, with only five Elder Futhark runes (ᛖ e, ᛇ ï, ᛃ j, ᛜ ŋ, ᛈ p) having no counterpart in the Bolzano alphabet.
-Scandinavian scholars tend to favor derivation from the Latin alphabet itself over Raetic candidates.
-A "North Etruscan" thesis is supported by the inscription on the Negau helmet dating to the 2nd century BC.
+Scandinavian scholars tend to favor derivation from the Latin alphabet itself over Rhaetic candidates.
+A "North Etruscan" thesis is supported by the inscription on the Negau helmet B dating to the 2nd century BC.
 This is in a northern Etruscan alphabet but features a Germanic name, Harigast.
-Giuliano and Larissa Bonfante suggest that runes derived from some North Italic alphabet, specifically Venetic: but since Romans conquered Veneto after 200 BC, and then the Latin alphabet became prominent and Venetic culture diminished in importance, Germanic people could have adopted the Venetic alphabet within the 3rd century BC or even earlier.
+Giuliano and Larissa Bonfante suggest that runes derived from some North Italic alphabet, specifically Venetic: But since Romans conquered Veneto after 200 BC, and then the Latin alphabet became prominent and Venetic culture diminished in importance, Germanic people could have adopted the Venetic alphabet within the 3rd century BC or even earlier.

 The angular shapes of the runes are shared with most contemporary alphabets of the period that were used for carving in wood or stone.
 There are no horizontal strokes: when carving a message on a flat staff or stick, it would be along the grain, thus both less legible and more likely to split the wood.
 This characteristic is also shared by other alphabets, such as the early form of the Latin alphabet used for the Duenos inscription, but it is not universal, especially among early runic inscriptions, which frequently have variant rune shapes, including horizontal strokes.
 Runic manuscripts (that is written rather than carved runes, such as Codex Runicus) also show horizontal strokes.